 - 1. Set a blank with no solution. - 2.
 Add 50 μl of Standard or Sample per well. - 3.
-Add 50 μl of HRP-Conjugate to each well (excluding the blank well), cover with a plate sealer, and gently agitate to ensure thorough mixing.
-Incubate for 60 minutes at 37°C. - 4.
+Add 50 μl of HRP-Conjugate solution to each well (excluding the blank well), cover with a plate sealer, and gently agitate to ensure thorough mixing.
+Incubate for 30 minutes at 37°C. - 4.
 Aspirate the liquid from each well and wash 5 times.
-Wash by adding approximately 300 μl of 1x Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
-Allow each wash to sit for 10 seconds before completely aspirating.
+Wash by adding approximately 200 μl of 1x Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
+Allow each wash to sit for 2 minutes before completely aspirating.
 After the last wash, aspirating remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 5.
-Add 90μl of TMB Substrate to each well (including the Blank well), gently agitate to ensure thorough mixing, cover with a plate sealer, and incubate for 20 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - 6.
+Add 90 μl of TMB Substrate to each well, cover with a new plate sealer, and incubate for 20 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - 6.
 Add 50 μl of Stop Solution to each well.
 The blue color will change to yellow immediately.
 If color change does not appear uniform, gently tap the plate to ensure thorough mixing.
 The Stop Solution should be added to wells in the same order and timing as was the substrate solution. - 7.
 Determine the optical density (OD value) of each well immediately using a microplate reader set to 450 nm.
+If wavelength correction is available, set to 540 nm or 570 nm.
+Subtract readings at 540 nm or 570 nm from the reading at 450 nm to correct for optical imperfections in the plate.